adriantrunzo/dotfiles/README.md

     git submodules init; git submodules update
     bash setup/setup.sh [Computer Name]

-Regardless of where you cloned the dotfiles, this install will create symlinks your home directory to the appropriate dotfiles.
+Regardless of where you cloned the dotfiles, this install will create symlinks in your home directory to the appropriate dotfiles.

 ### Uninstall